 Retired but Still Shaping Knowledge

 Tim Berra, Academy Professor & Emeritus EEOB, seems torn between studying Australian fish species in which males carry eggs on their head, and writing about the life (including the effects of inbreeding!) of Charles Darwin and his family.
-Clearly alive & well, adding four recent publications to his impressive list of 85 since 1969, Dr. Berra calls this—https://issuu.com/australianamericanfulbright/docs/mindshearts_mar17— his “obituary” (p.
+Clearly alive and well, adding four recent publications to his impressive list of 85 since 1969, Dr. Berra calls this—https://issuu.com/australianamericanfulbright/docs/mindshearts_mar17— his “obituary” (p.
 12).
 Meanwhile, in a complete change-of-pace, he has recently published a book entitled Bourbon: What the Educated Drinker Should Know.
 The research was fun, (hiccup!), he claimed.

 Surfaces, curves, and monster towers, oh my!
 Gary Kennedy, Emeritus Mathematics, continues to churn out publications on topics not for the faint of heart, including one with Lee McEwan, Emeritus Mathematics.